jhu-bids/TermHub/docs/graph.md

 **Final/display hierarchy/graph**: The hierarchy / subgraph that object that wil be displayed in the browser.
 This will include all concepts in selected codesets, all added concepts (called `cids` in the code) from the Add Concepts tab, and all descendants of these.
+I think this is the set of all of the nodes we ultimately want to display, with the exception of _missing in-betweens_, which we will find and add later.

+**Missing in-betweens**: (i) Concepts that were not included in the original expansion at the time of the OMOP vocabulary version when the cset definition was created, but do show up in expansions in subsequent versions. (ii) When creating a single graph for more than 1 concept set, these are concepts that would exist in between any connecting paths between these concept sets.

 **Final/display node set**: All of the nodes in _final/display hierarchy/graph_.